 Surf top surfboards are versatile, but the stock fin setups they come with can often be limiting.
 Most of your foamies come with soft plastic fins.
 You’ll want to experiment a bit here and upgrade pretty much as soon as you plan to set-up.
 Play with the shape and size of your fins, and there’s no wrong way to do this.
 You might want a thruster fin setup, or go minimal for more release.
 You get to design your own surfboard models, so don’t just stick with what you’re given.

 Where To Buy The Best Foam Surfboards In Australia

 Mick Fanning Soft Top Surfboards

 Who knows surfboards better than Mick?
 With three WSL World Championships under his belt, the man knows his surf tech.
-These soft top surfboards are made with the experienced surf-rat in mind with speed, power, and flow as priorities of the building process.
+These soft top surfboards are made with experienced surfers in mind with speed, power, and flow as priorities of the building process.